Temporary changes to registration and other applications

 Why are you making this change?

-Our recent financial analysis, published in November, indicates more providers are at increasing financial risk.
+We published financial analysis in November 2024 that indicated more providers are at increasing financial risk.
 We do not expect a significant number of providers to fail in the short term.
-But the number facing significant challenges in the next two or three years is increasing.
+But the number facing significant challenges in the next two or three years is increasing, as our latest financial analysis from May 2025 has confirmed.

-We need to act now to do all we can to support the financial resilience of the sector.
-This is our top priority.
-It means we are refocusing existing OfS resources onto our financial sustainability work on a temporary basis.
+We needed to act to do all we could to support the financial resilience of the sector.
+This continues to be our top priority.
+It means we refocused existing OfS resources onto our financial sustainability work on a temporary basis.

-Our priority at this time must be applying our finite resources to managing risks for the students already in the system, over the benefits that new providers, or those seeking the ability to award qualifications, will bring.
+Our priority has been applying our finite resources to managing risks for the students already in the system, over the benefits that new providers, or those seeking the ability to award qualifications, will bring.

-If we didn’t make these changes now, there is a real risk we would not be able to effectively discharge our duty to monitor financial sustainability and ensure that students’ interests are protected.
+If we had not made these changes, there was a real risk we would not be able to effectively discharge our duty to monitor financial sustainability and ensure that students’ interests are protected.

 Why registration, degree awarding power and university title?